sfigg/commercialization-public/manufacture/desktop/customize-the-default-user-profile-by-using-copyprofile.md

 1. Install Windows on a reference computer and boot in audit mode.
 For more information, see [Boot Windows to Audit Mode or OOBE](boot-windows-to-audit-mode-or-oobe.md).

-    **Important**
+    > [!important]
-    Don't use a domain account, because the `CopyProfile` setting runs after the computer is removed from the domain when you run **Sysprep**.
+    > Don't use a domain account, because the `CopyProfile` setting runs after the computer is removed from the domain when you run **Sysprep**.
 As a result, you'll lose any settings that you configured in a domain.
 If you change the default user profile and then join the computer to a domain, the customizations that you made to the default user profile will appear on new domain accounts.

 2. Customize the built-in administrator account by installing applications, desktop shortcuts, and other settings.

-    **Important**
+    > [!important]
-    There is a limit to the number of provisioned Windows Runtime-based apps that you can install.
+    > There is a limit to the number of provisioned Windows Runtime-based apps that you can install.
 However you can create scripts to install additional non-provisioned apps.
 For more information, see [Sideload Apps with DISM](sideload-apps-with-dism-s14.md).